 These posts might refer to short-term offers, like today’s, so act quickly!

-I’ll continue to tweet genealogy news flashes as well – come and say ‘hi’ at @ARebelHand.
+I’ll continue to tweet freebie/special offer genealogy news flashes as well – come and say ‘hi’ at @ARebelHand.
 And if you don’t use Twitter for genealogy, I’ve written a short post about it at Worldwide Genealogy this month.
+Why not try it?

 The Lost Cousins newsletter is well worth subscribing to (and it’s free).
 The latest one has an offer for four months’ subscription to the UK version of Ancestry for £20.
 If you’re interested, be quick – the offer ends on Sunday 22 June.